hvitis/CodingChallange/README.md

 to specify a function to be run when the property is read or written.
 9. Prototypes may themselves have prototypes, and this allows us to do something clever.
+10. Commenting my code on the beginning of learning will help me with reading the code later.